Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-typescript-can-change-your-life.md

 ![TypeScript type error](https://cdn.hashnode.com/res/hashnode/image/upload/v1644211335037/KIXDDnvG3.png)

-A good thing to keep in mind is that TypeScript won't change your output code.
+A good thing to remember is that TypeScript won't change your output code.

 Eventually, your output will be plain JavaScript, but we ensured the variables and types are exactly what we expected.